Anniyan: Song sequences

 The semi-classical song "Kumari" was the first of the scenes to be shot.
 Filmed at the World Flower Show in May 2004, the sequence was picturised in a large tulip garden located in the city of Vijfhuizen near Amsterdam, Netherlands.
 The song was shot during the Netherlands International Flower Show called Floriade, a decennial event which was held between 10 April and 20 October 2004.
 While the crew had planned to film another song at a garden in Keukenhof, they were denied permission by the authorities as a previous Indian film crew had damaged the habitat a few weeks before.

 The song features the lead pair singing amidst a flower farm as mridangam and flute players accompany them in the background.
-It was choreographed by Raju Sundaram who also appears in a cameo, playing a harmonium.
 As part of their roles, the male supporting actors who appear in the song were required to wear a panjakkacham and angavastram, leaving most of their body exposed to the freezing cold.
 The shoot began as early as 5:30 AM and the locals, who thought they should be out of their mind to be dressed so, came up to them and warned that they might freeze to death.

 "Iyengaru Veetu", a semi-classical song, begins with a prelude of the Pancharatna Kriti "Jagadānanda kārakā".
-The actual song which follows later was picturised on a set erected at AVM Studios made to look like an old traditional Iyengar home in Thanjavur.
-The song was shot extravagantly with the lead pair and the dozens of support dancers sporting rich, colourful costumes.
+The actual song, which follows later, was picturised on a set erected at AVM Studios made to look like an old traditional Iyengar home in Thanjavur.
+The song was shot extravagantly, with the lead pair and the dozens of support dancers sporting rich, colourful costumes.

 In December 2004, a ten-day shoot was held in Mumbai for the item number "Kadhal Yaanai" featuring Vikram alongside a top model, whose identity was initially undisclosed to generate curiosity.
 It was later revealed to be Czech-based model Yana Gupta.
 Filmed by Ravi Varman and choreographed by Ahmed Khan, the song was filmed like a fashion show where Vikram and Yana Gupta wear fashionable clothes and sashay along a ramp.
-The song was filmed in a set erected in a studio to resemble a famous night-spot in London.
+The song was filmed on a set erected in a studio to resemble a famous night-spot in London.

 The track "Kannum Kannum Nokia", a peppy and trendy love duet choreographed by Raju Sundaram, was picturised on the lead pair and had them wearing costumes made entirely of designer labels.
 The song was picturised in Malaysia at the Kuala Lumpur International Airport and Petronas Towers.
 The song, filmed during the night, was reportedly the first song to be shot at the airport.
 Ravi Varman revealed in an interview that the song was shot like a commercial.
 The song was also filmed at the Nokia Headquarters in Espoo, Finland.